 Civil Rights Center, U.S. Department of Labor

-The Department of Labor (DOL) is committed to the fair treatment of, and equal opportunity for, Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ+)1 individuals.
-The Department's policiesreaffirm DOL's commitment to creating safe spaces for all its workers, regardless of sexual orientation, transgender status, gender identity, and gender expression.
-The Department's ban on discrimination works to create the reasonable expectation of an environment where all employees and applicants for employment at DOL are evaluated by their performance, rather than by their sexual orientation or gender identity or expression or others' perceptions thereof.
+The Department of Labor (DOL) is committed to the fair treatment of, and equal opportunity for, Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex (LGBTQI+)1 individuals.
+The Department's policiesreaffirm DOL's commitment to creating safe spaces for all its workers, regardless of sexual orientation, transgender status, gender identity, gender expression, and intersex conditions.
+The Department's ban on discrimination works to create the reasonable expectation of an environment where all employees and applicants for employment at DOL are evaluated by their performance, rather than by their sexual orientation, gender identity, expression, or intersex condition or others' perceptions thereof.

-This desk aid addresses certain rights and responsibilities pertaining to LGBTQ+ employees and applicants at DOL.
-For additional information on discrimination based on transgender status, gender identity, or gender expression, please see the DOL Policies on Gender Identity: Rights and Responsibilities.
+This desk aid addresses certain rights and responsibilities pertaining to LGBTQI+ employees and applicants at DOL.
+For additional information on discrimination based on transgender status, gender identity, gender expression, or intersex conditions, please see the DOL Policies on Gender Identity: Rights and Responsibilities.

 Some DOL employees face ongoing harassment, such as degrading comments and rumors, from coworkers and customers because of their sexual orientation, or because they do not conform to traditional gender stereotypes, and are perceived as insufficiently masculine or feminine.
 These studies and the experiences of DOL employees underscore the importance of the Department creating a safe environment for all of its employees.